 The World Economics Association facilitates the organization of conferences with a view to support the development of research and to enhance its social nature in an inclusive and pluralistic context.
 Specific aims include the following.

-- To bring together high level on-going research works from contributors all over the world.
+- To bring together on-going research works from contributors all over the world.

-- To facilitate discussion and interaction on the conference papers.
+- To facilitate discussion and interaction on the conference papers by members from a variety of countries, perspectives and cultures.

-- To support researchers at initial stages of their project to develop it further by drawing on the expertise of a large number of colleagues from all over the world
+- To support researchers at initial stages of their projects to develop them further by drawing on the expertise of a large number of colleagues from all over the world

 Papers can be submitted at various stages of development including work-in-progress on the empirics and methodology.
 An abstract should be included (see below, Guidelines for Manuscripts).

-The WEA establishes a Conference Organisation Committee whose role is to facilitate the conferences not to organize them.
-The organization of each conference will be the responsibility of the Conference Leader.
+The WEA has established a Conference Organisation Committee whose role is to develop the conference programme and to support the conference leaders in the organization of specific conferences.
+The organization of each conference will be the responsibility of the Conference Leader(s).

 The Conference Committee will have responsibility for: